VersusCenter

 Pros

-• Superior file sharing and collaboration features with real-time editing
+• Superior file sharing and collaboration features with granular permissions

 Cons

-• Requires active subscription for most users beyond free tier
+• Requires active subscription; no free tier beyond limited trial

 iCloud